‹ Return to How tos

 Prerequisites

 Before you get started, you need to create a Lightsail container service.
-For more information, see Creating Amazon Lightsail container services.
+For more information, see Create a container service.

 You also should create a deployment in your container service that configures and launches your containers.
 For more information, see Creating and managing deployments for your Amazon Lightsail container services.